By Mishelle Shepard

 10 Countries in 8 Days

 Anything to put an end to the “cart- me-around-10-countries-in-eight-days” tour package or “plop-me-on-the-beach-and-serve-me-pina coladas-around-the-clock” vacation variety.

-Finally, a renaissance of the pilgrimage, and a reflection of the true meaning of travel, which seems to have lost much of its significance somewhere between the Bourgeois Age and Thomas Cook.
+Finally, a renaissance of the pilgrimage, and a reflection of the true meaning of travel, which seems to have lost much of its significance somewhere between the Bourgeois Age and the late great Thomas Cook.

 If our stressed-out, over-worked, consumer culture has forced us to take the greatest joys of life for granted, then it seems appropriate that the ideal place to appreciate them again is while on an escape from the daily grind.